thepostio/thepostio-content/articles/markdown-demo/index.md

 ## Blockquotes

 > Blockquotes is where you can quote someone or an article.
-It usually stands out from an article corpus with a diferent styling.
+It usually stands out from an text corpus with a different styling.

 ## Lists